 We tend to forget that we are the ones that are (or should be) in control.
 Seek to get yourself under control and optimise your business outcomes.
 These rules will help you do that.

 Some sales teams are built with focus to bring in the results.
 Others are seen as just a group of people that have been given a name tag and a department within the overall business.
 The performance between these two teams is radically different.
+(NB – you can get more commercial real estate tips in Snapshot right here – its free)

 The sales team is the life blood of the business (or should be).
 When they are producing the results you get all of the following: